Will AI Replace Systems Administrator Jobs?

 Transition Summary

-Moving from Systems Administrator (Mid-Level) to Cloud Architect (Senior) shifts your task profile from 69% displaced down to 0% displaced.
-You gain 85% augmented tasks where AI helps rather than replaces, plus 15% of work that AI cannot touch at all.
-JobZone score goes from 13.7 to 51.5.
+Moving from Systems Administrator (Mid-Level) to Security Engineer (Mid-Level) shifts your task profile from 69% displaced down to 25% displaced.
+You gain 75% augmented tasks where AI helps rather than replaces.
+JobZone score goes from 13.7 to 44.6.

 Want to compare with a role not listed here?